 “This authorization applies to the medical records and other health information about my treatment at [HEALTHCARE PROVIDER] from [START DATE] to [END DATE].”

 The receiving party’s name or other specific information.
-It is recommended to include the name of the representative or contact person if the medical records are expected by a specific person.
+It is recommended to include the name of the representative or contact person if a specific person expects the medical records.

 Receiving Party: ____________________